Fasanjus family

-The Fasanjas family (also spelled Fasanjus), was the name of a Persian noble-family which served the Buyid dynasty.
+The Fasanjus family (also spelled Fasanjas), was the name of a Persian noble-family which served the Buyid dynasty.
 The first member of the family was Abu'l-Fadl al-Abbas ibn Fasanjas, a rich nobleman native to Shiraz, who was in the service of the two Buyid brothers Imad al-Dawla and Mu'izz al-Dawla.
 He later died in 953 at the age 77.